emarsden/pgmacs/doc/src/quickstart.md

 It will then open the PGmacs main buffer, which will show you a list of the tables available in the database.

-You can also open PGmacs with:
+You can also open PGmacs with a PostgreSQL connection string

-- a PostgreSQL connection object from the pg.el library, using function `pgmacs-open`
+    M-x pgmacs-open-string RET user=myself port=5432 dbname=mydb

-- a PostgreSQL connection string such as `user=myself port=5432 dbname=mydb`, using function
+or with a PostgreSQL connection URI

-  `pgmacs-open-string`
+    M-x pgmacs-open-uri RET postgresql://%2Fvar%2Flib%2Fpostgresql/dbname

-- a PostgreSQL connection URI such as `postgresql://%2Fvar%2Flib%2Fpostgresql/dbname`, using function `pgmacs-open-uri`.
+or with a PostgreSQL connection object from the pg.el library, using function `pgmacs-open`.

 ![Screenshot table list](img/screenshot-overview.png)